seri/gettc/README.md

     6 cases checked, 5 failed, 0 errored
     Failed cases: 0 1 2 4 5

+As you can see, the generated solution actually managed to solve 1 test case.
+Gettc is pretty smart after all.
+Anyway, you still need to do the hard work.
-5/6 test cases failed.
-That sucks.
-Now edit the file `DigitHoles.cpp` with the following content:
+Open the file `DigitHoles.cpp` in your favourite editor and enter the following
+content:

     int numHoles(int number) {
         static int holes[] = {1, 0, 0, 0, 1, 0, 1, 0, 2, 1};